-The generation of 1 kWh of electrical energy (net) considering the full life time of the wind farm (Delta4000 N155/5.X turbines), located in a Spanish scenario and operating under medium wind conditions (IEC wind class II), and thereafter distributed to a 220kV electrical grid.
+The generation of 1 kWh of electrical energy (net) considering the full lifetime of the wind farm (Delta4000 N163/6.X turbines), located in a Finish scenario and operating under special wind conditions (IEC wind class S), and thereafter distributed to a 110kV electrical grid.

-The wind farm design is based on a predefined project landscape.
-The assessed site is a medium wind site (IEC wind class II) which is defined as less than 8.5 m/s average wind speed at hub height.
+The assessed wind farm design is a special wind site (IEC wind class S (Special)) with the wind conditions at the site being appropriate for a class I-A. The average wind speed at hub height is 7.7 m/s.
 Site-specific parameters for losses and uncertainties are considered using a net annual energy production (AEP) calculation.

-The certified standard life time of Delta4000 turbines is 20 years.
-In principle, the life time of those turbines can be extended by 10 or even 15 years to a total life time of 30 or even up to 35 years, according to the method of life time extensions and the related advisory opinions by UL (UL, 2022).
-The applied life time of turbines in a wind farm follows site-specific conditions.
-The analysed wind farm in Spain was designed for a life time of 25 years.
+The certified standard lifetime of Delta4000 turbines is 20 years.
+In principle, the lifetime of those turbines can be extended by 10 or even 15 years to a total lifetime of 30 or even up to 35 years, according to the method of lifetime extensions and the related advisory opinions by TÜV Süd (TÜV Süd, 2022).
+The applied lifetime of turbines in a wind farm follows site-specific conditions.
+The analysed wind farm in Finland was designed for a lifetime of 20 years.

-However, as specified by the PCR, the baseline assumption for the wind farm life time is 20 years.
-In LCAs on onshore wind turbines, the life time is often defined with 20 years as base case.
-To check the sensitivity on the results, a scenario with 25 years, but also with 30 years and 35 years life time is calculated.
+However, as specified by the PCR, the baseline assumption for the wind farm lifetime is 20 years.
+In LCAs on onshore wind turbines, the lifetime is often defined with 20 years as base case.
+To check the sensitivity on the results, a scenario with 25 years, but also with 30 years and 35 years lifetime is calculated.

-The wind farm comprises 14 Delta 4000 turbines.
-All turbines are operating with a nominal power of 5.9 MW, resulting in a total nominal power of the wind farm of 82.6 MW.
+The wind farm comprises 56 Delta4000 turbines.
+All turbines are operating with a nominal power of 6.8 MW, resulting in a total nominal power of the wind farm of 380.8 MW.

-The resulting average nominal wind power density per turbine in the wind farm is 313 W/m2 (based on 5.9 MW as average nominal power per turbine in the wind farm and a rotor sweep of 18,869 m2).
+The resulting average nominal wind power density per turbine in the wind farm is 326 W/m2 (based on 5.9 MW as average nominal power per turbine in the wind farm and a rotor sweep of 20,867 m2).

-The average net annual energy production per turbine is 14,300 MWh per year (see chapter 3.2).
-With an assumed transmission loss of 2,1% (see also chapter 3.2) the actual amount of produced and delivered energy to the electricity grid is 14,000 MWh per year and turbine.
-For a realistic life time of 25 years, he average total energy produced per turbine is 350 GWh (357.35 GWh without transmission loss).
-For the total number of 14 turbines, the total energy produced by the wind farm is 3.92 TWh.
+The average net annual energy production per turbine is 19,026 MWh per year (see chapter 3.2).
+With an assumed transmission loss of 2,1% (see also chapter 3.2) the actual amount of produced and delivered energy to the electricity grid is 18,626 MWh per year and turbine.
+For a realistic lifetime of 25 years, the average total energy produced per turbine is 465.7 GWh (575.7 GWh without transmission loss).
+For the total number of 56 turbines, the total energy produced by the wind farm is 26.84 TWh.